ethantkoenig/lotsoffiles2/content/kt/wordoftruth.md

 ## Definition: ##

-The term "word of truth" is another way of referring to God's word or teaching.
+The term "word of truth" is another way of referring to "God's word," which is his message or teaching.
+It does not refer to just one word.

-* God's word of truth includes everything that God has taught people about himself, his creation and his plan of salvation through Jesus.
+* God's word of truth includes everything that God has taught people about himself, his creation, and his plan of salvation through Jesus.
 * This term emphasizes the fact that what God has told us is true, faithful, and real.

 ## Translation Suggestions: ##